Kansas Child Support Laws: Guidelines and Calculations

 Shared Custody and Equal Parenting Time

-Kansas provides two formulas for shared custody situations:
+Kansas provides two alternative formulas for shared custody situations where both parents have substantial time with the children.

 Shared Expense Formula

-Used when parents need to divide direct expenses (enrollment fees, sports fees, field trips) but do not have equal time.
-This requires cooperation and record-keeping.
+This formula applies when parents need to divide direct expenses like enrollment fees, sports fees, and field trips but do not share time equally.
+It requires cooperation and careful record-keeping between both parents.

 Equal Parenting Time Formula

-- A shared residential custody arrangement is in the child’s best interest
+- A shared residential custody arrangement serves the child's best interest

-Under this formula, one parent pays all direct expenses (clothing, school costs, extracurriculars) while the other parent’s support is adjusted to balance the arrangement.
+Under this formula, one parent pays all direct expenses (clothing, school costs, extracurricular activities) while the other parent's support obligation is adjusted to balance the financial arrangement.

 How to Modify Child Support in Kansas

-To modify child support in Kansas, you must file the following with the court:
+To modify an existing child support order, you must file the following documents with the court:

 - Motion to Modify Child Support

-- Short-form Domestic Relations Declaration of Facts (affidavit) with supporting documents
+- Short-form Domestic Relations Declaration of Facts (affidavit) with supporting financial documents

 - Notice of Hearing